bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 </p>

 Let&apos;s just add a few paragraphs.
-One of the nice things about **jQuery** is it allows you to work with collections of things.
-If I come in here and just add a couple of paragraphs to the page.
+One of the nice things about
+<b>jQuery</b> is it allows you to work with collections of things.
+If I
+come in here and just add a couple of paragraphs to the page.
 I&apos;m just going to copy that and paste it and add a few more here.
 Now I&apos;ve got three paragraphs on the page.